A note on disjointness and discrete elements in partially ordered vector spaces: Disjointness in partially ordered spaces

 \begin{bproof} We note that $[0,x]\cap[0,y]=\{w\geq 0: w\leq x , \, w\leq y\}=V_p\cap \{x,y\}^L$.
 Hence $x$ and $y$ are $D$-disjoint if and only if $V_p\cap \{x,y\}^L=\{0\}$.
 Now if $x$ and $y$ are $D$-disjoint, and $w\in \{x,y\}^L$ then $w\geq 0$ implies $w=0$, so that $0\in\mmax \{x,y\}^L$.
 Conversely, if $0\in\mmax \{x,y\}^L$ then $0$ is the only positive element in $\{x,y\}^L$.
 Thus $V_p\cap \{x,y\}^L=\{0\}$ and $x$ and $y$ are $D$-disjoint. \end{bproof}

-In general, $D$-disjointness is different than the notion of disjointness, although under certain conditions (such as in vector lattices), these two notions coincide.
+In general, $D$-disjointness is different than the notion of disjointness, although under certain conditions these two notions coincide.
 In fact, $D$-disjointness always implies disjointness, and hence $D$-disjointness is a more general condition than disjointness.
 This result has been proved in the pre-Riesz space setting in \cite[Proposition 4.1.9]{pre}, where it was also shown that these two notions are equivalent in a pre-Riesz space with the Riesz decomposition property.
 This holds, in particular, in a vector lattice.

 It is also worth pointing out that another disjointness-type concept was discussed in \cite{glu}, where the following condition was considered:

 It was proved in \cite[Proposition 4.16]{glu} that $x\perp y$ implies condition \eqref{diseq}, which in turn implies that $x\pperp y$.
 Furthermore, it was shown by way of examples that none of these implications can be reversed.
 Hence the condition \eqref{diseq} is intermediate between disjointness and $D$-disjointness.